-New Procurement Regulations Could Help You to Qualify Tenders
+Procurement Regulations Changes Help You to Qualify Tenders

-I recently posted an article on the new 2015 Procurement Regulations and How Will They Effect Tenders & PQQs.
-There are two procedural changes that could help with qualifying public sector tenders:
+I posted an article on the 2015 Procurement Regulations and How Will They Effect Tenders & PQQs.
+There are two procedural changes that help with qualifying public sector tenders:

 - ‘Below Threshold Contracts’ will not require PQQs

 - Electronic versions of the procurement documentation will be available via the internet when the OJEU contract notice is published